Fanatrick/GMFlux/README.md

 - GLSL-ES shader backend `GMFlux/glsl-es/`
 - Example VTF-based renderer `Example/`
 - - !NOTICE!
 Due to an issue with GM:Studio's sampler bindings, ANGLE doesn't transpile vertex texture fetching operations.
 Currently the example renderer only works with VTF-supported platforms.
+- - If you're using a VTF extension for desktop, this also means ANGLE will whine and won't compile across HLSL platforms without additional configurations

 ## Instructions
 - `git clone` this repo or download from [releases](https://github.com/Fanatrick/GMFlux/releases/).